-The CEO's individual objectives are reviewed and approved by the Compensation Committee.
+The CEO's individual objectives are reviewed and approved by the Board.
 The individual objectives of the other NEOs are reviewed and approved by the CEO.
+Each NEO's individual objectives are based on areas of strategic and operational emphasis related to their respective responsibilities and portfolios.